 The Danganronpa series of games allowed for all sorts of Saw-esque adventures and bizarre romances.
-Producer Yoshinori Terasawa and game designer Takayuki Sugawara, the creators of the Danganronpa series, have a new kind of survival game, and it is coming to the west without the kind of delay their games have normally experienced before localization.
+Producer Yoshinori Terasawa and game designer Takayuki Sugawara, veterans of the Danganronpa series, have a new kind of survival game, and it is coming to the west without the kind of delay their games have normally experienced before localisation.
 That game is Zanki Zero: Last Beginning.

 Zanki Zero takes us to a weirdo vision of The End.
 The ruins, dungeons, and islands of a post-apocalyptic world are seen through the POV of eight protagonists as they fight for survival and search for meaning in their never-ending cycles of life and death.
 As the press blurb explains: